University Entrance is the minimum requirement for admission to bachelor's degrees at AUT.

 We look for evidence of:

 AUT classes are taught in English.
-If you don’t have English as your first language, you need to show evidence of your English language skills.
+If English is not your first language, you need to show evidence of your English language skills.

 Any questions about AUT's entry requirements?
 We’re here to help.